-After you have been registered with us, your scope of practice may therefore change so that you can no longer demonstrate that you meet the whole of the standards of proficiency.
-This may be because of specialisation in your job, a move into management, education or research, or it may be because your fitness to practise in certain areas is impaired.
+After you have been registered with us, we recognise that your scope of practice may change so that you can no longer demonstrate that you meet the whole of the Standards of Proficiency for your profession.
+This may be because of specialisation in your job, a move into management, education or research, or it may be because your fitness to practise in certain areas has become impaired.
 A changing scope of practice is not necessarily a cause for us to take action or a cause for concern.